-The site is unique.
-Being less than two kilometers away from the city centre, it is very central but at the same time the landscape is like in the outer archipelago.
+The site of the LOYLY SAUNA is unique.
+Being less than two kilometers away from the city center, it is very central but at the same time, the landscape is like in the outer archipelago.
 The plot is situated in a future coastal park that will be part of a broader “Helsinki park” connecting the capital city to the sea.
 The building was designed to be slim and elongated so as not to cut the narrow park strip.

 The architectural idea is simple: there is a rectangular black box containing the warm spaces that is covered with a free form wooden “cloak”.
 Instead of being mere decoration, the sculptural structure made of heat treated pine has several functions.
 It provides people with visual privacy.
 However, the lamellas don’t limit the sea view from inside it, rather they function like venetian blinds and blocking the views from outside.
 There are sheltered outside spaces between the warm mass and cloak to cool down in between sauna bathing.